Is Instagram not fun anymore? Or did TikTok do a better job at targeting the right audience?

-TikTok’s founder, Zhang Yiming launched TikTok’s parent company ByteDance in 2012.
-The company’s first product was a news aggregator named Toutiao, a product that used artificial intelligence to share any news with the users.
-This product helped Zhang visualize AI’s power first hand and he used the same approach to create and launch TikTok in September 2016.
+TikTok’s founder, Zhang Yiming, launched TikTok’s parent company ByteDance in 2012.
+The company’s first product was a news aggregator named Toutiao, which used artificial intelligence to share any news with users.
+This product helped Zhang visualize AI’s power first hand, and he used the same approach to create and launch TikTok in September 2016.

 TikTok’s users can create short music videos, usually lip-synching popular songs.

-The company’s target audience is mostly youngsters - age 14 - 25, with a short attention span, a lot of free time on their hands, and limitless creativity, waiting to be shown to the world.
+The company’s target audience is primarily youngsters - aged 14 - 25, with a short attention span, a lot of free time on their hands, and limitless creativity waiting to be shown to the world.

-Plus, the videos can be only 15 seconds long, a fact that pushed young people to think outside of the box.
+Plus, the videos can be only 15 seconds long, pushing young people to think outside the box.